Inline formatting

 # Complex objects

-Word incorporates more complex objects like a table of contents, text boxes, citation fields, etc. Import from Word attempts to support all of them, but some of them may not be converted properly due to limitations of HTML and CSS itself.
+Word incorporates more complex objects like a table of contents, text boxes, citation fields, etc. Import from Word attempts to support all of them, but some of them may not be converted properly due to the limitations of HTML and CSS itself.

 # Known limitations